hananeouhammouch/MLPipelineinAzure/README.md

 4. Create the SKLearn estimator
 5. Define the hyperdrive configuration, submit the run and register the best model by using the result of the parameter tunning  **(C = 0.01 , max_iter = 400 give an Accuracy of 0.913)**

+*We use RandomParameterSampling which Defines random sampling over a hyperparameter search space to sample from a set of discrete values for max_iter and C hyperparameters .
+This will make the hyperparameter tunning choice more specific.

+*We also use BanditPolicy which defines an early termination policy based on slack factore equal to 0.01 as a criteria for evaluation.
+This choice mean tha  the primary metric of every run (Y + Y * 0.2) will be compared to best metric of the hyperdrive execution , and if smaller, it cancels the run. this will assure that every run will give better accuracy than the one before*

 ![Hyperdrive run](b.PNG "Hyperdrive run")
 ![Hyperdrive metric](c.PNG "Hyperdrive metric")
 ![Hyperdrive model registry](d.PNG "Hyperdrive model registry")